-Alternatively, you can buy the All New, Made for Amazon Bluetooth Keyboard (with detachable case), which also comes as part of the Productivity Bundle (more on that below).
+Alternatively, you can buy the All New, Made for Amazon Bluetooth Keyboard (with detachable case).

 As with its predecessor, this year's Fire HD 10 promises up to 12 hours of battery life, and Amazon claims it can be charged from flat to 100% power in 4 hours (I haven't personally tested this out but I would imagine it is correct - it charges very quickly).

 I would argue that the battery life is even BETTER than claimed - between my kids and I we have used my new tablet for more than 12 hours, with a mixture of streaming and reading and at a standard brightness and volume.
 That's pretty impressive!

 I had hoped that this year's release of the HD 10 would come with wireless charging as standard.
 As with the latest release of the HD 8 in 2020, however, you need to upgrade to the Plus version in order to charge your tablet wirelessly.